jbutcher21/aiclass/README.md

 - Laptop: each participant needs their own laptop (Mac/Windows).
 - AI account: a paid ChatGPT account or another paid AI assistant.
 Let us know if you already use another provider and want to use it.
 - AI app/interface: the ChatGPT app or your preferred AI app.
 For technical users, it’s fine if you already have an AI chat integrated with VS Code.
+- Create a working folder for workshop files (e.g., `~/bootcamp`) and pull this repository into it.
 - Your data file: bring a real dataset you want to map (CSV, JSON, etc.).
 Aim for a representative sample that’s safe to use in class.
-If you can’t share production data, bring a small, sanitized sample.
+If you can’t share production data, bring a small, sanitized sample and put it on the bootcamp directory.
 - Python 3.7 or later: needed to run the mapping/validation code the AI will generate.
   - Verify: `python3 --version` (or `python --version` on Windows).
 - Senzing environment (for final validation): we will load your mapped JSON into Senzing.
-  - Recommended: Docker, to use Senzing’s prebuilt containers.
+  - Install Docker Desktop (Mac/Windows/Linux) and complete the first-run setup.
-  - Verify: `docker --version` (if you plan to run locally with containers).
+  - Verify Docker is running: `docker --version` and `docker run hello-world`.
-  - See “Senzing Docker Quickstart” below; instructors can help if needed.
+  - Ensure at least 4 GB RAM is allocated to Docker (Settings → Resources).
+  - Pull the workshop container image ahead of time: `docker pull senzing/summit-bootcamp-2025`.
+  - If you cannot install Docker, let us know in advance; we will provide alternatives during the session.

 Notes
 - We want you to solve a real problem.
 Bring a dataset and context so we can map to Senzing in a way that’s meaningful to your use case.
 - Keep sensitive data safe.
 Prefer samples or de-identified subsets when possible.

-## Senzing Docker Quickstart
-- Install Docker Desktop (Mac/Windows) and complete the first-run setup.
-- Verify Docker is running: `docker --version` and `docker run hello-world`.
-- Ensure at least 4 GB RAM is allocated to Docker (Settings → Resources).
-- Create a working folder for workshop files (e.g., `~/senzing-workshop`).
-- Pull the workshop container image ahead of time: `docker pull senzing/summit-bootcamp-2025`.
-- If you cannot install Docker, let us know in advance; we will provide alternatives during the session.

 ## What’s Inside

 ### Documents folder

 - [docs/mapping_instructions.md](docs/mapping_instructions.md): master mapping instructions/prompt with rules, templates, and examples.
+- [docs/mapping_examples.md](docs/mapping_examples.md): curated reference examples that show correct Senzing JSON patterns.
 - [docs/senzing_entity_specification.md](docs/senzing_entity_specification.md): authoritative, AI-ready Senzing Entity Spec (this repo is the source of truth).
+- [docs/lint_senzing_json.py](docs/lint_senzing_json.py): JSON schema linter for validating generated Senzing JSON/JSONL.
 - [docs/identifier_crosswalk.json](docs/identifier_crosswalk.json): canonical identifier types, aliases, and mapping guidance.
 - [docs/identifier_lookup_log.md](docs/identifier_lookup_log.md): template to record curated identifier lookups (no PII).